pedromn0/xboxlp-milestone-1/README.md

 ### External user’s goal:

-Understand what is the value proposition of buying an Xbox series X.
+- Understand what is the value proposition of buying an Xbox series X.
-What games will be possible to play in this machine.
+- What games will be possible to play in this machine.
-How well the games is going to run and in terms of graphic and performance.
+- How well the games is going to run and in terms of graphic and performance.
-The price and link to buy if needed and images and videos.
+- The price and link to buy it if needed and images and videos.

 ### Site owner's goal:

-Deliver a message stating the advantages of being a player on the Xbox platform.
-Draw the attention of current users on older Xbox consoles, non gamers and users of another platforms as Nintendo or Playstation.
+- Deliver a message stating the advantages of being a player on the Xbox platform.
+- Draw the attention of current users on older Xbox consoles, non gamers and users of another platforms as Nintendo or Playstation.
-The main ideia is convert them into consumers of the new Xbox product and services.
+- The main ideia is convert them into consumers of the new Xbox product and services.

 ### Wireframe

-In result of the analizis of the elements of the brand, product and competitors the wireframes were design with the ideia on minde to achive the main key differentials dividing the land page in three sections and one carousel to stand out the main message.
+In result of the analizis of the elements of the brand, product and competitors the wireframes were design with the ideia on mind to achive the main key differentials dividing the landing page in three sections and one carousel to stand out the main message.

 ![Wireframes](assets/wireframe/Wireframes4.png)